Customs clearance in China: Obligatory certificates

 For products which require Chinese certificates, copies of the respective documents (CCC, CEL, CFDA, CRCC, HAF 604, etc.) must be enclosed to the exporting goods.
 Depending on the applicable regulations, the certified products have to be marked and a printing permission has to be obtained.
 In case that assembled products are certified as a system, it is of importance to send the goods assembled to China.
-Otherwise it is possible that the customs officers demand certificates for every single components.
+Otherwise it is possible that the customs officers demand certificates for every single component.

 Many companies expect a smooth customs clearance process in China because their products are not mandatory for a certification.
 However, it often occurs that products are detained in customs clearance with a note saying certifications are required.
 In most cases, the HS Code, product name or a product specification implies a certification obligation so that customs officers expect a certificate.

 If products are wrongfully detained in customs but the products are not obliged for a certification, the manufacturer still has to cover the costs for storage, destroying the goods or send them back to the country of origin.